MohanDharmal/Question-Answer-GenAI-app/README.md

 🔑 IMPORTANT: Add Your API Keys

-Create a .env file in the project directory and add your own API keys:
+Create a '.env' file in the project directory and add your own API keys:
 GOOGLE_API_KEY=your_google_api_key_here
 LANGCHAIN_API_KEY=your_langchain_api_key_here